rkgIITBh/data-structures.github.io/HTML/hashingByChaining.md

 ```

 The next two functions are for insert and search.
 Both use division function to find hash values.
 So all numbers ending with digit $$d$$ get mapped
 to same table slot and form a linked list.
+For navigating chain we have used a local pointer variable $$c$$. <br>

 ```
 void insert(HTNODE ** head) {